Conservatory Roof replacement Pricing can be a tricky subject. One of the questions we are often asked is ‘How Much Does a Replacement Roof Cost?

 Since planning regulations were changed in 2010, lots of different roofing options for conservatories have become available.
 Most of our customers get quotes for some or all of these, in fact, we encourage it, as all have their merits.
 Your decision will come down to what you want to achieve and the quality of installation or service you would like.

 Listed below are the various options and rough prices in relation to a GreenSpace replacement conservatory roof.

 The cheapest option (for a reason)

 While this option reduces glare in your conservatory, we’ve had varying reports from customers as to the effect it has on keeping the conservatory cool in the summer.
 We have actually replaced quite a large number of these roofs that haven’t been in situ that long at all.
 This type of glass roof also struggles to provide enough insulation in winter.
 The tinting is simply not an effective replacement for an insulated conservatory roof.

 Probably the cheapest non-transparent option.

 Lightweight tiles are applied to the outside of your roof.
 Sometimes the frame is replaced or reinforced to take the extra weight.
 Insulation is applied underneath and a plasterboard ceiling is put up.
 This is then plastered and decorated.
 It’s a big job and often takes 3 or 4 days.
 By comparison, GreenSpace roofs can usually be put up in a single day.
-You also need to be certain that the conservatory will take all of that extra weight of a tiled conservatory roof and check any guarantees offered.
+You also need to be certain that the structure will take all of that extra weight of a tiled conservatory roof and check any guarantees offered.